 Introduction

 The hypothesis of the Human Genome Project (HGP) was that differences in genetic material contribute significantly to explaining why one individual is more likely to possess a trait than another.
 This would be tested by comparing groups.
-For example, when 10,000 people suffering from Major Depressive Disorder are compared with 10,000 who do not qualify for this diagnosis, the HGP hypothesizes that there will be differences between the two groups in a single gene, or groups of genes, or in numerous tiny variations in genetic material, which explain a significant (usually regarded as greater than 20%) amount of the reason (known as variance) why one group is depressed and not the other.
+For example, when 10,000 people suffering from Major Depressive Disorder are compared with 10,000 who do not qualify for this diagnosis, the HGP hypothesizes that there will be differences between the two groups in a single gene* (a brief glossary of basic molecular genetic terms is included at the end of this article, asterisks are used to indicate when a term is defined in it), or groups of genes, or in numerous tiny variations in genetic material, which explain a significant (usually regarded as greater than 20%) amount of the reason (known as variance) why one group is depressed and not the other.
 Replicated in other samples, the HGP expected to establish reliable genetic causes of traits like depression: specific differences in genetic material that were proven to directly contribute to such traits to a significant extent .

 The null hypothesis of the HGP is that differences in genetic material play little or no role in explaining why one individual is more likely to possess a trait than another.